DX-Academy/terraform/session-05/lab-04/README.md

 using an EC2 AWS instance .tf file, make a change in the configuration and see if refreshing their state will cause any difference.

 * quest 1: What happens when you refresh states?
+What is it used for?